heysokam/osdf-old/doc/patchnotes.md

 ## 0.0.1
 ```
 new : Basic cpm strafing (Correct accel, aircontrol and A/D strafing)
-new : Instant respawn.
+new : Instant respawn:
-... : player_die() has no delay.
+... : Respawn minimum delay changed from 1700 to 0 on player_die()
 ... : g_forcerespawn now means miliseconds, instead of seconds
 ... : g_forcerespawn default value changed to 1.
 Previous behavior is now `g_forcerespawn 20000`
+chg : Powerups no longer drop on player_die()  (sk->wrn : date/version might be wrong)
+chg : Score is now set to 0 on player_die()
+... : New function SetScore() on g_combat.c.
+Modified version of AddScore()
 new : Gamemode "run" (basic).
 Replaces FFA, `g_gametype 0`
-... : Powerups no longer drop on dead
 chg : Changed default pmove_fixed value to 1.
 It doesn't need to be changed by cfg to work correctly.
 new : Created default .cfg files.
 Solves pmove_fixed not being used automatically, and some other configuration basics.
 ```